 The National Federation of the Blind of Louisiana is dedicated to providing opportunities for all blind people.
 Recipients need not be members of the National Federation of the Blind.

-All applications and accompanying documentation must be in the committee chairperson’s office no later than February 24, 2017.
+All applications and accompanying documentation must be in the committee chair’s office no later than March 15, 2018.

 The Scholarship Committee reviews all applications and selects all winners.
-These winners, the same number as there are scholarships to be awarded, will be notified of their selection in writing no later than March 3, 2017 and will be brought to the NFBL state convention at Federation expense.
-The convention is scheduled for the weekend of March 24-26, 2017 in Shreveport.
+These winners, the same number as there are scholarships to be awarded, will be notified of their selection in writing no later than March 23, 2018 and will be brought to the NFBL state convention at Federation expense.
+The convention is scheduled for the weekend of April 6-8, 2018 in Baton Rouge.
 Attendance of the entire convention is mandatory for all winners.
-This year, the winner of our $1,500 scholarship will also receive paid room and transportation to two events--our organization’s national convention, in Orlando, Florida, from July 10-15, 2017 and our Washington Seminar held in January, 2018.
+This year, the winner of our $1,500 scholarship will also receive paid room and transportation to two events--our organization’s national convention, in Orlando, Florida, from July 3-8, 2018 and our Washington Seminar held in January, 2019.
 The two $1,000 scholarship winners will also be awarded the opportunity to attend Washington Seminar.
 Both national convention and Washington Seminar provide excellent opportunities to meet and network with other blind people and be immersed in the Federation’s positive philosophy and advocacy efforts to change what it means to be blind.
 They also feature student-driven gatherings by and for blind high school and college students.
 Hosted by the National Association of Blind Students (NABS), these meetings are high-energy, informative, and a great opportunity to meet and exchange information with other students and young professionals from around the country.

-A complete application includes a 2017 NFBL Scholarship Application (which may be completed online) along with the following:
+A complete application includes a 2018 NFBL Scholarship Application along with the following:

-- Acceptance Letter: High school seniors are required to provide the Committee with an acceptance letter from the school they plan to attend in the fall of 2017.
+High school seniors are required to provide the Committee with an acceptance letter from the school they plan to attend in the fall of 2018.
 However, the committee recognizes that many students will not receive this document prior to our deadline.
-Therefore, we require that all winners submit this document as soon as it is available, and applicants are advised that no funds will be disbursed to winners until we have received a copy of this document.
+Therefore, we require that all winners submit this document as soon as it is available, and applicants are advised that no funds will be disbursed to winners until we have received a copy thereof.